enclaive/docker-gramine-sdk/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://enclaive.io) -->

 The aim of this project is a standardized build environment to ease the development of SGX-ready applications along tools and scripts.
 Note, the SDK aims to help with building and testing the `manifest.template` as well as debugging the enclave.
 Once the manifest is in place, you may want a self-contained container of your application.
-Please read [here](https://github.com/enclaive/docker-gramineOS).

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Why

 Application enclavation is a fragile and delicate task.
 Specifically the debugging of the manifest file is an iterative and time-consuming process.
 Common pitfuls are the wrong linking of (dynamic) libraries, folders and files.
 To speed of the process the gramineSDK advocates a blueprint of how to strucutre and enclave applications.
 In addition, the SDK comes with a bunch of command line tools to speed the debugging and enclavation.
+<p align="right">(<a href="#top">back to top</a>)</p>

 <!--
 ### Built With